Electric Mini Ellipse

 Performance

 Rate of climb is pretty good.
 We're not talking ballistic vertical climbs, but it's still impressive.
-How that tiny little motor does it I don't know, must be on steroids!
+How that tiny motor does it I don't know.

 Duration